versionpress/versionpress/docs/content/en/01-getting-started/01-concepts.md

 <dd>Another, more technical word for a change in the Git terminology.</dd>

 <dt>entity</dt>
 <dd>For example a post or a comment.
 These are things that VersionPress tracks.
-We use this rather abstract term instead of e.g. a "database row" because not all tracked entities do necessarily need to be database rows etc.</dd>
+We use this rather abstract term instead of e.g. a "database row" because not all tracked entities do necessarily need to be database rows.</dd>

 </dl>